Ybor City Tampa

 But soon, the depression touched the Cigar Capital and that combined with the growing popularity of cigarettes and the introduction of cheaper machine-made cigars, Ybor went into decline.
 By the end of World War II, factories were shutting down, and workers were moving on, and by the 1970s, the once-thriving city now had the appearance of being all but abandoned.

-Starting in the 1980s and ongoing still today, a preservation and revitalization project of epic proportions began rebuilding the historic landmark city back to its original design.
+Starting in the 1980s and still ongoing today, a preservation and revitalization project of epic proportions began rebuilding the historic landmark city back to its original design.
 Painstakingly detailed restoration work began turning the deteriorated brick shops and cigar factories back into working factories, craft breweries, restaurants, pubs, shops, and other entertainment establishments.
-The brick city streets have been restored, and a streetcar system put in place that replicates the streetcar of the city’s glorious past.
+The brick city streets have been restored, and a streetcar system put in place replicates the streetcar of the city’s glorious past.
 Once again, the streets are lined with restaurants and cafes sure to please whatever ethnic delight you are craving.
 And Yes, cigars, of course, there are cigars.

-History has now become vogue in this unique landmark city and Ybor City is absolutely a place that you should put on your Florida Travel list.
-Click to Learn More about historic Ybor, things to do and good times to be had.
+History has now become vogue in this unique landmark city, and Ybor City is absolutely a place that you should put on your Florida Travel list.
+Click to Learn More about historic Ybor, things to do, and good times to be had.